CentraCare - Paynesville

 Additional Preceptor(s): CDE; Jennifer Klocker, PharmD

-CentraCare - Paynesville (CC-P) consists of a Critical Access Hospital, licensed to operate 25 beds, one provider-based clinic attached to the hospital, four provider-based outreach clinics in area communities, Koronis Manor Care Center, and senior living apartments.
-CC-P is an affiliate of CentraCare , a not-for-profit health care system that provides comprehensive, high-quality care to people throughout Central Minnesota.
-CC-P serves the central Minnesota areas of Stearns and Meeker counties and surrounding areas.
+CentraCare Paynesville (CCP) consists of a Critical Access Hospital, licensed to operate 25 beds, one provider-based clinic attached to the hospital, four provider-based outreach clinics in area communities, assisted living, and senior living apartments.
+CCP is an affiliate of CentraCare, a not-for-profit health care system that provides comprehensive, high-quality care to people throughout Central Minnesota.
+CCP serves the central Minnesota areas of Stearns and Meeker counties and surrounding areas.

-Pharmacy Services: CC-P has a robust history of providing medication management services throughout the health system.
-The staff includes three PharmD’s, the resident PharmD, and four pharmacy technicians.
-The pharmacy department at CC-P has offered complete medication services to the hospital, primary care clinic, and specialty services clinic since 1994.
-They also provide medications to the residents of the attached Koronis Manor Care Center through the long-term care dispensing pharmacy.
+- Pharmacy Services: CCP has a robust history of providing medication management services throughout the health system.
+The staff includes three PharmDs, the resident PharmD, and four pharmacy technicians on the Paynesville campus and one PharmD and one technician on the Melrose campus.
+The pharmacy department at CCP has offered complete medication services to the hospital, primary care clinic, and specialty services clinic since 1994.
+The Melrose site was recently added with the same level of service in 2019.
 The pharmacists have a broad scope of practice, allowing them to practice ambulatory care pharmacy and comprehensive medication management at the highest level.
 Current clinical services include diabetes education, comprehensive medication management services, anticoagulation education and monitoring, cardiac rehab medication education, nicotine cessation counseling, and oncology services.
 The pharmacy staff participates in a variety of committees and is often called upon to provide education to healthcare patrons.

 This residency will be centered on the continued enhancement of the Medication Therapy Management clinic and operation of an anticoagulation clinic and ADA certified Diabetes Self-Management Education Program.
 The expectation for the resident will be to spend more than half of the residency hours in direct patient care, including medication therapy management in a clinic setting and meeting hospitalized patients for various needs.

-Additional opportunities at CC-P include reintroduction of medication management services to the rural outreach clinics in Richmond and Cold Spring.
-The resident will be expected to learn and apply the skills necessary for developing and maintaining a sustainable ambulatory pharmacy clinic and practice under the scope of practice with CC-P providers.
+Additional opportunities at CCP include introduction of medication management services to ohter rural outreach clinics.
+The resident will be expected to learn and apply the skills necessary for developing and maintaining a sustainable ambulatory pharmacy clinic and practice under the scope of practice with CCP providers.

 Participation in the interdisciplinary care of hospitalized patients will include pharmacist staffing, discharge planning rounds, medication reconciliation, working with 4th year ambulatory and patient care PharmD students, and activities of clinical hospital committees.
 Opportunities for ACLS certification and others will be offered.